Name: ELECTRONIC COMPONENTS AND DEVICES

 Assembly and measurement of several diode-based circuits.

 Lab 2.
-DC analysis of the bipolar junction transistor (BJT).
+Direct Current behaviour of the bipolar transistor

-Biasing and measurements of the BJT (DC analysis).
+Biasing and measurements of the bipolar transistor (DC analysis).

-Assembly and characterization of amplifier circuits based on bipolar transistor.
+Assembly and characterization of amplifier circuits using transistors.

 100